Executive Committee Officers

-Evelyn is president emerita of the Federation of Social Workers; an IUE-CWA local, and currently holds the position of Women’s Committee Chair.
-She is a Trustee for the Rochester Chapter of the Coalition of Black Trade Unionists, the treasurer for the Rochester Finger Lakes chapter of the Coalition of Labor Union Women, and a member of the Rochester Finger Lakes Chapter of Pride At Work.
+Evelyn is president emerita of the Federation of Social Workers; an IUE-CWA local, and currently holds the position of Treasurer.
+She is a Trustee for the Rochester Chapter of the Coalition of Black Trade Unionists, and a member of the Rochester Finger Lakes Chapter of Pride At Work.

 Larry Knox is currently a Political and Communications coordinator for 1199SEIU.
-He was also the Regional Campaign coordinator for the Barack Obama campaign in 2008 and the WNY staffer for Organizing for America after the election.
-Married with four daughters, he got his start in politics while volunteering in high school for his State Senator.
+He was the Regional Campaign coordinator for the Barack Obama campaign in 2008, the WNY staffer for Organizing for America after the election and served briefly as a White House Associate in the Office of Presidential Personnel.
+Larry is a member of the RMAPI Policy committee and formerly served on the board of Citizen Action.
+Married with four daughters, he got his start in politics volunteering in high school for his State Senator.